 - the thermostat can’t control the corresponding HVAC unit(s)

-PLEASE READ: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)
+PLEASE READ: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t explain why, but if they say don’t do it, LISTEN TO THEM.)

 After roughly 10 minutes of charging, detach the Nest Thermostat from the USB charger.
-If the thermostat has turned on while plugged in, turn it off and then turn it back on again, manually restarting the thermostat.
-Once it has restarted completely, plug it back in to complete charging.
-After about 60 minutes of charging, unhook the Nest Thermostat and reattach it to its base.
+If the unit has turned on while plugged in, turn it off and then turn it back on again, manually restarting the thermostat.
+Once it has restarted completely, plug it back in to reach full charge.
+After another 60 minutes of charging, unhook the Nest Thermostat and reconnect it to its base.

 You should be be ready to go and this point, but again, for more completed instructions and information, see Nest Support.

-If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in reinforcements.
+If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
 Enter us!
 If Service Experts Heating & Air Conditioning set up your Nest Thermostat, please reach out to us at 614-334-3192 or schedule an appointment online.
 If your Nest Thermostat was not put in by Service Experts Heating & Air Conditioning, please connect with Nest Support here.

-Additionally, do not let this experience worry you about your Nest’s reliability.
-By owning and properly using Nest, your thermostat is actually saving money for you every day.
-When set it up correctly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
+Additionally, do not let this experience scare you about your Nest’s reliability.
+By owning and properly utilizing Nest, your thermostat is actually saving money for you daily.
+When set it up correctly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.